Please Read Carefully Before Booking!

 In certain instances, there may be special consideration made and will require a Physician release note.

-Please note that you will FORFEIT your deposit if you show up to your appointment without following these instructions.
-You will have to reschedule which requires another $50 deposit.
+Please note that your deposit is NON-REFUNDABLE if you show up to your appointment without following these instructions.

 Deposits, Cancellation Policies & Rules: